vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment-with-logging/README.md

 ```sh
 helm install <name of blockchain> . --set global.imageCredentials.registry=<registry address> --set global.imageCredentials.username=<username> --set global.imageCredentials.password=<password>i
 ```
+Note that it may take upto 5 mins for the blockchain to be operational the first time it's deployed.
+Please wait for 5 mins or until you see ```client_id=8 is serving - the pool is ready``` in the ```vmbc-deployment-client-0-clientservice-xxx-yyy``` pod logs.

 #### Test
 - Get ethrpc endpoint